National Pediatric Readiness Project

 To create a foundation for EDs to engage in an ongoing Quality Improvement process that includes implementing the Guidelines for the Care of Children in the ED.

 To establish a benchmark that measures an ED’s improvement over time.

 Colorado was one of two pilot states for the 2021 NPRP assessment.
-All other states will be completing the assessment in May-September of 2021.
+All other states completed the assessment in September of 2021.